How to Choose a SAFe Certification

 As you may have already gleaned from the above the SAFe Scrum Master class is a great place for existing or aspiring Scrum Masters to start and SAFe for Teams is designed to help agile team members new to SAFe get started.

 As for SAFe DevOps, if you have no prior SAFe experience or training, then the learning curve is steeper, as the class is definitely set in the context of SAFe.
-However, this class is a good starting point for those looking to build the business case for SAFe.
+However, this class is a good starting point for those looking to build a business case for SAFe.

 What about Implementing SAFe, can I start there?

 While Implementing SAFe does not have SAFe experience or training as a prerequisite, many SAFe Program Consultant Trainers (the SPCTs that teach the Implementing SAFe class) believe that Leading SAFe should be a prerequisite and I happen to agree!
 While the two-day Leading SAFe course content is included in the Implementing SAFe class, most people struggle to absorb 4-days of brand new knowledge.
-Taking Leading SAFe, or in fact almost any SAFe training class, prior to Implementing SAFe is a way of priming the brain for this intense learning experience.
+Taking Leading SAFe, or in fact, almost any SAFe training class, prior to Implementing SAFe is a way of priming the brain for this intense learning experience.
 Bottom line – we don’t recommend Implementing SAFe for beginners to agile or SAFe.

 I already have one (or more) SAFe certifications, what class should I take next?